Skip to content

 take_profit=recent_high + atr * 4,

-qtythat is too small in crypto Spot: the book has a minimum size (for example, 0.00001 BTC).
-Below that, the matching engine rejects. tif="day"in 24/7 chart trading: crypto has no formal "end of day"; the engine interpretsdayas 24h.
-Usegtcfor a permanent order.- Bracket with
+• Using a qty that is too small in crypto Spot: the book has a minimum size (for example, 0.00001 BTC).
+Below that, the matching engine rejects.

-stop_loss > close: on a buy (long), the stop must be below the current price.
-Placing it above triggers the order immediately.
+• stop_loss above the entry price on a long: on a buy (long), the stop must be below the current price.
+Placing it above closes the position immediately.

 Next steps